 One of the main actions of berberine is to activate AMPk, which speeds up the conversion of glucose to energy (i.e. our metabolism) in our cells.* Berberine flips the “switch” of AMPk on and keeps it on for a longer period of time.
 Activating the AMPk enzyme prompts the body to decrease fat storage and increase fat burning.

 Since berberine is an alkaloid, which is the same class of compounds as caffeine, the body absorbs it quickly and starts working within minutes after taking it, just as it does with caffeine.

 AMPk is found in the cells of various organs throughout the body, including the brain, kidney, heart and liver, as well as in muscle tissue.
 By supplying these cells with glucose at a consistent and rapid rate, these organs perform at their best, which makes us feel healthier and more energized overall.

 There has been extensive research showing berberine increases AMPk activation, which speeds up metabolism.*

 There are many berberine supplements on the market, however, what sets Enzymedica’s Berberine apart is the purity and sourcing of the berberine ingredient, as well as the targeted release capsule.

-“Purity is something very important for us,” says Dr. Murray.
-“Our Berberine product is made of 97 percent of the active ingredient, whereas many other products on the market have only 50 percent.”
+Enzymedica’s berberine product is comprised of 95 percent of the active ingredient, whereas many other products on the market contain only about 50 percent.